therealsphinx/support.balsamiq.com/content/sales/compare.md

 ## Editor Differences

+The main difference between the version 2 and version 3 editors is that the version 3 editor uses our new project file format ([BMPR](/desktop/intro/#what-s-new-in-balsamiq-mockups-3)).
+This allows all of your mockups, assets, and symbols to live in a single file, [making sharing even easier](https://support.balsamiq.com/desktop/sharing/)!

-The main difference between the Version 2 and Version 3 editors is that the Version 3 editor will be updated more frequently.
-As much as we love the Version 2 editor, we hope to have all of our products on the Version 3 editor soon!
+The version 3 editor will also get updated more frequently, and has new features added to it with every release.
+The version 2 editor won't see all of those features.
+As much as we love the version 2 editor, we hope to have all of our products on the version 3 editor soon!

 If you have any specific questions about differences, don't hesitate to [email us](mailto:support@balsamiq.com).